 One of the factors contributing to the nurse shortage, besides a growing patient population and retirement, is a lack of nursing educators.
 That is because Nevada requires nursing faculty to have a master’s degree.
 Thus, there are not enough nurse educators because it takes them longer to prepare for an academic job.

-Furthermore, a law may be passed to allow a Nurse Licensure Compact.
-Currently, 29 states are involved in the compact.
-Nurses only need to be licensed in one of the participating states in order to practice in all of them without additional licensure.
+Given the demand, a law may soon be passed to allow a Nurse Licensure Compact (NLC).
+Currently, 37 states are involved in the compact, while eight others have pending legislation to join the NLC.
+Nurses only need to be licensed in one of the participating states to practice in all of them without additional licensure.
 Nurses in Nevada are against the compact because they believe it will erode the quality of patient care in these ways:

 What Nursing Programs Award the Highest Number of BSN Degrees?

-Nevada State College took the top spot for highest number of baccalaureate degrees awarded by an RN to BSN program.
-The school also holds the No. 2 spot for number of BSN degrees conferred by a traditional four-year program.
-Here are the totals for Nevada State College from the Nevada State Board of Nursing 2017-2018 report:
+Nevada State recently took the top spot for the highest number of baccalaureate degrees awarded by an RN to BSN program.
+The school also holds the No. 1 spot for the number of BSN degrees conferred by a traditional four-year program.
+Here are the totals for Nevada State University from the Nevada State Board of Nursing 2021-2022 report:

-- RN to BSN program – 58 BSN degrees
+- RN to BSN program: 106 BSN degrees

-What Is the Average Annual Salary for Nurses in Nevada?
+What Is the Annual Salary for Nurses in Nevada?

-According to ZipRecruiter, the average annual salary for an RN with a BSN is $90,679 per year, as of July 2019.
-For states with the best RN salaries, Nevada ranks eighth in the country.
+According to ZipRecruiter, the average annual salary for an RN with a BSN is $75,776 per year as of July 2023, while RNs in Nevada earned an annual mean wage of $96,310 in May 2022.
+For states with the best RN salaries, Nevada ranks in the top percentile, according to Indeed.

 Where Can Nurses Find Available Jobs in Nevada?

-Learn more about the Nevada State College online RN to BSN program.
+Learn more about Nevada State University’s online RN to BSN program.